Aug 20, 2025

 Consider these silent auction ideas for school fundraisers to start planning your next fundraising event.

-Graduation is the biggest moment in a student’s high school career and the culmination of four years of hard work and memories.
+Graduation is a significant moment in a student’s high school career and the culmination of four years of hard work and memories.
 You can offer a graduation package at your school auction fundraiser to give one lucky student and their family the ultimate graduation experience.

 Graduation packages often include parking and VIP seating for the big occasion.
 They might also include the cost of the cap and gown and complementary alum merchandise.

-With sign-up parties, a set number of guests can pay for a spot at an event rather than bid on one item they may or may not get.
+With sign-up parties, a set number of guests can pay for a spot at an event rather than bid on a single item.
 Examples of a sign-up party could include a cocktail party for parents or a pizza party with a favorite teacher for students.
 It’s fun to offer options for both parents and students!

 What student doesn’t want to be the principal and make their own rules for the day?
 Younger students might especially love the opportunity to spend the day with their principal, delivering the school’s daily announcements and helping the principal with their daily duties.
 Principal for a day is one of the most original school fundraising ideas, and you can increase donations by picking multiple winners who each get their own day to be principal.